 Eat From a Small Plate

 Our bodies naturally tell us when we’re full.
-Unfortunately many of us have learned to suppress those signals from our bodies as a result of being told very early on in our lives to ‘clean your plate’.
+Unfortunately, many of us have learned to suppress those signals from our bodies as a result of being told very early on in our lives to ‘clean your plate’.
 We’ve traded our bodies’ natural stop-eating signals for the visual cues that come with an empty plate.
 People who eat from smaller plates tend to eat less overall without feeling like they’ve eaten any less.
-People who eat from smaller plates weight less on average than people who eat from large plates.
-Yes it still matters exactly what you eat, but if you’re reading this article the odds are that eating a little bit less won’t hurt your weight loss goals.
+People who eat from smaller plates weigh less on average than people who eat from large plates.
+Yes, it still matters exactly what you eat, but if you’re reading this article the odds are that eating a little bit less won’t hurt your weight loss goals.

 Get Enough Sleep

 This is probably one of the most important things to focus on, not just for weight loss but also for general physical and mental health.
 Sleep is critically important for our bodies.
 When you sleep, you breathe deeply and that helps your body remove toxins.
 You know how they teach you in school that you breathe in oxygen and breath out carbon dioxide?
 Well if you look at the chemistry it reads that you breathe in O2 and breath out CO2.
 Basically, we exhale we’re taking carbon-based toxins from our cells and fusing them with oxygen that we’ve inhaled and expelling them through our breath.
 That carbon weighs a little bit and deep sleep eliminates it just from the deep breathing that only happens during a good sleep.
 Ever wonder why you can wake up as much as a pound lighter than when you went to bed?
 It’s all that carbon that you exhaled overnight.

 Go For a Walk on Your Lunch Break